THE FALL OF DON JUAN

 MICHAEL.
 But why?
 Why?

 NATALIE.
-This is exactly our problem, you don't understand me.
-You are caring, you love me in your own way, but we're different.
+This exactly is our problem, your not understanding why.
+You are caring, you love me in your own way, but we are different.

 NATALIE.
-Yes.
-You know why I've been so nervous all day?
-It's because I realized I was about to make a mistake.
+Final.
+You know, I've been thinking the whole day why am I being so nervous?
+Why all the tension?
+It's only now I realize, I felt I was about to make a mistake.

 MICHAEL.
 You're making a mistake now.